bmeviauac01/datadriven-lab/docs/en/Lab-EFREST/index.md

 The solution is structured according to a multi-tier architecture:

 - The `Controllers` folder contains the Web Api controllers that serve the REST requests.
-- The `Song` folder contains the data access layer that contains the Entity Framework Core Code First model.
+- The `Dal` folder contains the data access layer that contains the Entity Framework Core Code First model.
 - The `Services` folder contains the business logic layer (BLL) service classes.
 - `Dtos` contains the classes of Data Transfer Objects, which represent the data traveling on the network.